 In this lesson, you'll learn how to use social media sites to expand your network and build new connections.
 We'll also talk about different strategies for using Facebook, Twitter, and other social media sites in your job search.

 Watch the video below to learn about using social media in your job search.

 This lesson will focus on general strategies for using different social media websites in your job search.
-We'll talk more about using LinkedIn, the most popular career networking site, in our LinkedIn Basics module.
+We talk more about using LinkedIn, the most popular career networking site, in our LinkedIn Basics tutorial.

-Approximately 15 percent of U.S. job seekers in 2011 found their current position through social networking sites, and that number is only expected to rise.
-Social media websites have made it easier than ever to shareinformation and build new connections, which are essential components of any successful job search.
+According to Clutch, approximately 14 percent of U.S. job seekers in 2019 found their current position through social networking sites, and that number is only expected to rise.
+Social media websites have made it easier than ever to share information and build new connections, which are essential components of any successful job search.

 As more and more job seekers are turning to these sites to network and find new opportunities, so too are employers.
-Approximately 40 percent of employers currently use social media sites to recruit or screen potential employees, so maintaining an active onlinepresence will be especially important when searching for a job.
+This Clutch article talks about how employers use social media sites to recruit or screen potential employees, so maintaining an active online presence will be especially important when searching for a job.

 As social media networks continue to expand, there's almost no limit to how you can incorporate them into your job search.
 Review the techniques below to learn general strategies for using social media in your job search:

 In the past, keeping up with many different connections could be a challenging task, but social networking sites have greatly simplified the process.
 And while it's easier than ever to organize your contacts, you should also use these resources to reach out and forge new connections.